top of page

 Teaching

-Biodiversity and management of pollinating insects.
+Biodiversity and management of pollinators.
 Master’s Degree.
-UNITO
+UNITO (Ongoing)

 Academic publications